AmericanRedCross/workflows/dhaka-osm-data4action.md

 # Dhaka Data4Action

+- Available satellite imagery should be checked and if possible, missing buildings added.
+- Field Papers should be created and printed for the area of interest.
+Missing buildings should be added and mistakes in remotely traced buildings corrected.
+- All buildings in the targeted area need to be surveyed and appropriate tags added in OSM.
+- It may be easier to do the field work in two stages.
+A first stage to correct and finalize the building footprints.
+And a second stage, using the OpenMapKit app to survey the buildings and collect points of interest (shops inside buildings, etc.).

 ## Tagging

-All buildings be surveyed and tagged in OSM.
 In the below, the keys are formatted in bold and the options for the value are inside the { } brackets seperated by vertical lines.

 - **building**
   - { yes | construction | residential | commercial | industrial | mosque | hospital | school | public | mixed }